aysieelf/Snow-Break/MyNotes.md

 4. Add a new event
 !
 Snake case for the action name
 !
 Deadzone: the minimum value for the input to be considered active

+---

+## GameManager
+- Manages the game loop
+- ENUM for Game States
+- Handles game start, pause, resume, and game over
+- Quit the game

+---

+## ScoreManager
+- Keeps track of the player's score
+- Updates the score display
+- Updates top scores
+- Emits signals if scores change

+---

+## SoundManager
+- Manages all sound effects and background music
+- Emits signals if volume changes or sounds are muted